The Calder\'on problem for third order nonlocal wave equations with time-dependent nonlinearities and potentials: Introduction

 with the same notation as above.
 These DN maps are rigorously introduced in Definition \ref{def: DN maps}.
+The nonlocal acoustic models, together with the associated DN maps, considered in this article are collected in Table~\ref{table1}.
+Therein, we use the following notation:

-The main goal of this article is to answer the following questions. \begin{enumerate}[\bf({IP-}1)] \item Does $\Lambda_{q,g}$ uniquely determine the potential $q$ and what information can be extracted about the nonlinearity $g$? \item Does $\Lambda_\beta$ (resp. $\Lambda_\kappa$) uniquely determine $\beta$ (resp. $\kappa$)? \end{enumerate}
+Motivated by recent developments on the Calderón problem for nonlinear nonlocal wave equations--see, for instance, \cite{KMSK,LTZ1,LTZ2,PZ1}, we investigate in this article the Calderón problem for semilinear nonlocal MGT equations and for Westervelt-type JMGT equations.
+A detailed account of the related literature is provided in Section~\ref{sec: related literature}.
+Specifically, we aim to answer the following questions. \begin{enumerate}[\bf({IP-}1)] \item Does $\Lambda_{q,g}$ uniquely determine the potential $q$ and what information can be extracted about the nonlinearity $g$? \item Does $\Lambda_\beta$ (resp. $\Lambda_\kappa$) uniquely determine $\beta$ (resp. $\kappa$)? \end{enumerate}

+\begin{remark} In the main theorems below (see Section~\ref{sec: assumptions}), we consider Questions~\ref{IP1} and~\ref{IP2} in the partial data setting.
+For instance, in Question~\ref{IP1} this means that, for any measurement sets $W_1, W_2 \subset \Omega_e$, we ask whether the knowledge of